 The criteria we used in making this list consists, in no particular order, of the following:

 - Academic reputation of a given school's online MBA program as well as its campus-based MBA program, if available.

-- Value as it relates to tuition.
+- Value as it relates to tuition and indebtedness.